rohit681/website-1/README.md

 `npm start`

-Then you can access the website on [http://localhost:80/](http://localhost/) /* just type localhost in your url */
+Then you can access the website on [http://localhost](http://localhost)

+just type localhost in your chorme url